AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/convert-issues.md

 * Issue comments are also copied to the task or project converted from the issue, but tagged users will not transfer.
 * If you want to transfer custom form information from the issue to the project or task you are converting it to, ensure you have a project or task custom form that include the same fields you want to transfer from the issue.
 For more information, see [Transfer custom form data to a larger work item](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/transfer-custom-form-data-larger-item.md).

-## Overview of project fields when converting an issue to a project using a template
+## Overview of project fields when converting an issue to a project using a template {#overview-of-project-fields-when-converting-an-issue-to-a-project-using-a-template}

 When converting an issue to a project, you can either convert it to a blank project or use a template.